 Catalogue of rare books

 The Library houses the “corpus” of the array of books which belonged to Luigi Einaudi.
 It is a collection of about 7.000 rare volumes which represents one of the most prestigious set of works of economists in the world, almost all first editions.
-These are described in two volumes of the Catalogo della biblioteca di Luigi Einaudi: opere economiche e politiche dei secoli XVI-XIX, edited by Dora Franceschi Spinazzola, published in 1981, updated with a Supplementary volume published in 1991, used as a reference book in great libraries worldwide.
-You can browse and download them here.
+These are described in the Catalogo della biblioteca di Luigi Einaudi: opere economiche e politiche dei secoli XVI-XIX, vols.
+1 – 2, edited by Dora Franceschi Spinazzola, published in 1981, updated with a Supplementary volume published in 1991, used as a reference book in great libraries worldwide.

 Throughout the arc his life, Luigi Einaudi gathered together an extraordinary array of rare books, mostly on economics but also on political philosophy and history, especially history of Piedmont.
 Einaudi himself in Viaggio tra i miei libri explains how his library progressively came together: “A private collection […] is like a collector’s mirror.
 It contains the materials of their studies, the spiritual friends in whose company they lived and it conveys the authors and issues they were interested in.
 It has soul”.